ReeceGoding/Frustration-One-Year-With-R/README.md

     inconsistent as I’ve claimed R is?
 Certainly not me.
 I can’t even predict R’s behaviour when I’m programming it, never mind metaprogramming!
 I’ve regretted most of my attempts at doing so.
-I usually get tripped up by some quirk of R’s string manipulation facilities and how the strings get parsed as expressions.
+I usually get tripped up by some quirk of R’s string-manipulation facilities and how the strings get parsed as expressions.

 -   For a language that was inspired by Scheme, R’s metaprogramming